 - Make a vision board.

-- Use meditation (I like Shine) or other mindful practices.
+- Use meditation (I like Headspace) or other mindful practices.

 Most importantly, resist the urge to compare yourself to other divorcees or how you felt yesterday.